 But what was life like on the fringes of the empire?
 How did these Khmer god-kings spread their influence to the frontiers?

 The Story of Roi Et’s Prang Ku (Prasat Nong Ku)

 Prang Ku (ปรางค์กู่) is one of the many Angkorian arogayasalas located in the former northern territory of the Khmer Empire, now known as Isaan in Thailand.
 Roi Et city and province lie at the geographic center of this region and was ruled over by several empires both before and after the Khmer.

 Roi Et is a moated city dating back at least to the Dvaravati Period, as evidenced by the Dvaravati stupa at Wat Nuea temple within the moated area.
 There are also vestiges of Khmer rule throughout the province, although the Prang Ku ruins are closest to the city proper.

 What Is an Arogayasala?

-An arogayasala, commonly referred to as hospitals, medical stations, or nursing homes, were a set of 102 roughly identical temples built in the 12th Century CE by the Khmer Empire.
+An arogayasala, commonly referred to as a hospital, medical station, or nursing home, was one in a set of 102 roughly identical temples built in the 12th Century CE by the Khmer Empire.
 Arogayasalas all follow the same layout plan and are some of the more common sights of Angkorian design throughout the empire’s former territories, particularly in the area that is now northeastern Thailand.

 All arogayasalas are built almost entirely of laterite, as opposed to the finely-carved sandstone seen at most the more ornate Angkorian temples.
 The basic plan of an arogayasala includes: